The Bowie (Austin): Tenants and amenities

 The Bowie’s office space, located on the 8th and 9th floors, was leased in 2014 to Whole Foods Market for expansion of its headquarters.
 Whole Foods employees began occupying the space in 2015.
 The building’s ground-level retail has included a coffee shop and other services catering to residents and the neighborhood.

 Residential amenities at The Bowie include a rooftop infinity pool on the 36th floor, outdoor terraces on the 10th and 31st floors, a fitness center, a dog grooming room, and 24-hour concierge service.
 Due to its height and location near Shoal Creek, many units feature unobstructed views of downtown Austin, Lady Bird Lake, and the Texas State Capitol.

-In its early years, The Bowie was the first headquarters of Bumble (app), a dating startup founded by Whitney Wolfe Herd.
+In its early years, The Bowie was the first headquarters of Bumble.
 From 2015 until mid-2017, Bumble operated out of a two-bedroom apartment in the building, despite the Bowie being zoned strictly for residential use.
 A BuzzFeed News exposé reported complaints from other residents over noise and inappropriate use of amenities.
 Bumble relocated to an office in downtown Austin later that year.